configcat/docs/website/docs/targeting/percentage-options.md

 ### How to change the percentage attribute?

 Click the 3 dots on the top right corner of the feature flag and select the **Change percentage attribute** option.

+> Changing the percentage attribute will be valid for all Percentage Options in the feature flag.

 ![Change percentage attribute](/assets/targeting/percentage-options/change-percentage-attribute.jpg)